mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 details on the Eli marauder network and will entrust this information to Quadrireme both in encrypted data form and on specially secured diplomatic data canisters.
-Eli spies are aware of this and will attempt to intercept Quadrireme at Inhio, stationing a ship at the system’s single gas giant.
+Eli spies are aware of this and will attempt to intercept Quadrireme at Inhio, stationing a ship at the system's single gas giant.
 Inhio is a moon of the gas giant, orbiting 500,000 kilometers distant.
 It has few defensive capabilities beyond surface-mounted laser and missile turrets, a flight of five aging light fighters and two pinnaces